Jubayerhasan75/Hospital-management/README.md

 ## Short Description

-Hospitalix is a Node.js and React-based hospital management application that supports multiple roles (patient, doctor, admin).
+Hospital Management System is a Node.js and React-based hospital management application that supports multiple roles (patient, doctor, admin).
 Users can book appointments, purchase medicine, manage doctor profiles, and handle billing—all in a user-friendly interface.

 ---